Skip to content

 The SuperCowPowers team is happy to give any assistance needed when setting up AWS and Workbench.
 So please contact us at workbench@supercowpowers.com or on chat us up on Discord

-Workbench provides confidence scores for model predictions, giving users a measure of how certain the model is about each prediction.
-Higher confidence indicates the model is more certain, while lower confidence suggests greater uncertainty.
+Workbench provides confidence scores for every model prediction, giving users a measure of how much to trust each prediction.
+Higher confidence means the ensemble models agree closely; lower confidence means they disagree.

 Overview